matthias314/SmallCollections.jl/README.md

 [`MutableFixedVector{N,T}`](https://matthias314.github.io/SmallCollections.jl/stable/fixedvector/#SmallCollections.MutableFixedVector)
 store exactly `N` elements of type `T`.
 Up to a few implementation details, they are analogous to `SVector` and `MVector`.
+(However, broadcasting with assignment is currently much faster for `MutableSmallVector` than for `MVector`.)

 <details>
 <summary>Benchmarks for <code>SmallVector</code> and <code>MutableSmallVector</code></summary>